chmaguir/memdocs/memdocs/intune/enrollment/android-kiosk-enroll.md

 To remove an app from Android Enterprise dedicated devices, you can do either of the following:
 - Delete the Required app deployment.
 - Create an uninstall deployment for the app.

-> [!NOTE]
-> It is necessary for a Broweser to be installed on the device in order to use Azure AD Shared device mode successfully.
-When using the token type **Corporate-owned dedicated device with Azure AD shared mode (public preview)** make sure that these devices are assigned a browser application.

 ## Next steps
 - [Deploy Android apps](../apps/apps-deploy.md)